8 min read

 As the term suggests, feature creep often sneaks up, progressing incrementally.
 Understanding the primary causes of this phenomenon can help you prevent it altogether.
 Most feature creep occurs due to one of these reasons.

-• Lack of a defined scope or roadmap.
-A clear roadmap with defined milestones and budget constraints is essential to prevent scope creep.
-Without it, projects can easily spiral out of control.
+• Missing Roadmap or Undefined MVP Scope: A clear roadmap with defined milestones and budget constraints is essential to prevent scope creep.
+Without guardrails, the team starts solving for edge cases instead of core functionality.

-• Pressure from competitors.
-The desire to keep up with competitors can lead to adding features that aren't aligned with your product's core purpose.
+• Pressure from competitors: The desire to keep up with competitors can lead to adding features that aren't aligned with your product's core purpose.
+Imitation can feel safe, but it’s often a fast path to clutter.

 Feature Creep in SaaS Development